Gmina Godziszów

-Gmina Godziszów is a rural gmina (administrative district) in Janów Lubelski County, Lublin Voivodeship, in eastern Poland.
+Gmina Godziszów is a rural gmina (administrative district) in Janów County, Lublin Voivodeship, in eastern Poland.
 Its seat is the village of Godziszów, which lies approximately 7 km north-east of Janów Lubelski and 56 km south of the regional capital Lublin.

 The gmina covers an area of 101.68 km2, and as of 2006 its total population is 6,277 (6,108 in 2013).

 Villages

 Gmina Godziszów contains the villages and settlements of Andrzejów, Godziszów, Kawęczyn, Piłatka, Rataj Ordynacki, Rataj Poduchowny, Wólka Ratajska and Zdziłowice.

 Neighbouring gminas

 Gmina Godziszów is bordered by the gminas of Batorz, Chrzanów, Dzwola, Janów Lubelski, Modliborzyce and Zakrzew.